Isala is looking for vaginas to write history

-Isala is a large-scale citizen science project of the University of Antwerp.
-Isala’s ambitions are big.
-And important.
-We want to try for the very first time to better understand the female microbiome with state-of-the-art DNA technology.
-Say what?
+Isala is a pioneering citizen-science project at the University of Antwerp to better understand the female microbiome with advanced DNA technology.

 Isala wants to break the taboo around vaginal health.
 That’s why all our research kits contain great conversation starters (also available online here).
 Use these cards as inspiration for interesting chats with friends and family, and find out how much there is to say about vaginal health.